erwald/ios-good-practices/README.md

 ## Why?

 Getting on board with iOS can be intimidating.
 Neither Swift nor Objective-C are widely used elsewhere, the platform has its own names for almost everything, and it's a bumpy road for your code to actually make it onto a physical device.
 This living document is here to help you, whether you're taking your first steps in Cocoaland or you're curious about doing things "the right way".
-Everything below is just suggestions, so if you have a good reason to do something differently, by all means go for it!
+Everything below is a suggestion and no more, so if you have a good reason to do something differently, go for it!

 ## Contents